-Just about 50 miles south of Montgomery, the July sun is setting on a sweltry summer day.
-Mr. Steve Rogers keeps about 200 head of Charolais cattle on his 500-acre farm near Greenville, Alabama.
+About 50 miles south of Montgomery, the July sun is setting on another hot summer day.
+Mr. Steve Rogers keeps 200 head of Charolais cattle on 500 acres near Greenville, Alabama.
 Charolais are among the heaviest of cattle breeds: bulls weigh from 2,000 to 3,000 lbs., and cows from 1,200 to 1,500 lbs.
-Their coat color ranges from white to cream-colored, while their noses are uniformly pink.
+Their coat color ranges from white to cream-colored.
+Their noses are pink.

 For the most part, Steve is a one-man operation.
-His son lends a hand when he is not working his full-time job for CSK Railroad.
-On this long, hot day, it is just about dusk when Steve tells his wife he will be right back to join her for supper.
-As he has done countless times before, the 68-year-old man walks over to his Kawasaki Mule, sits down in the driver’s seat, and fires it up.
+His son lends a hand when he is not working his full-time job for the railroad.
+On this long, hot day, it is about dusk when Steve tells his wife he will be right back to join her for supper.
+As he has done countless times before, the 68-year-old man heads over to his Kawasaki Mule and fires it up.
 Right on cue, both Cain and Able hop up into the Mule with him.
 Cain is an older dog, a mixed breed with some Australian shepherd in there.
 And Able is a young, purebred Black and Tan English Shepherd.
 The elder Cain is a laid-back good old boy who has learned over the years how to stay out of trouble.
-But just a few minutes earlier, young Able was getting scolded for tearing up Mrs. Rogers flower garden.
-The junior Able is also a primary suspect in the ongoing investigation of multiple torn-up lawn chair seat cushions.
+But a few minutes earlier, young Able was getting scolded for tearing up Mrs. Rogers flower garden.
+The junior Able is also a suspect in the investigation of some torn-up lawn chair cushions.

-On his way out to the pasture, Steve is dismayed to notice some buzzards flying overhead.
-As he gets closer, he sees that one of his Charolais cows has had a calf.
-But right away, he can also see the mother cow is vexed.
-Clearly, those buzzards have been harassing her and her newborn calf all afternoon.
-Cautiously, Steve eases his utility vehicle slowly into the pasture.
-It doesn’t take forty plus years of farming experience to know that an agitated, 1,300-pound cow with a newborn calf requires a bit of prudence.
+On his way out to the pasture, Steve notices a group of buzzards flying overhead.
+As he gets closer, he discovers that one of his heifers has calved.
+But, it is evident those buzzards have been harassing her and her newborn calf all afternoon.
+Steve eases his utility vehicle into the pasture.
+An agitated cow with a newborn calf requires caution.
 The sky is getting dark, but he will have to ear-tag this calf before heading back for supper.
-The cows’ pasture is surrounded by two strands of electrified, barbed-wire fence.
-Moving his vehicle calmly, Steve nudges the calf towards the fence, gently pushing it up to and then under the hot wire.
+Two strands of electrified barbed-wire fence enclose the cows’ pasture.
+With his vehicle, Steve nudges the calf towards the fence, pushing it up to and then under the hot wire.

 And then the farmer hears a noise.
 Yes, there it was again.
 The unmistakable sound of a barking dog.
-From the corner of his eye, now Steve can see his young companion.
-Not full-grown yet, not even one year old.
-That juvenile Black and Tan English Shepherd he aptly named Able is there now, bravely making a stand.
+Out of the corner of his eye, Steve can see his young companion.
+Not full-grown yet, not even a year old.
+That juvenile Black and Tan English Shepherd he named Able is there now, and he’s making a stand.
 Able has positioned himself between the injured man and the maddened, raging cow.
-The young dog who was only a puppy just a few minutes ago is looking awfully grown up.
-Right here and right now, Able is earning his rightful place in this family.
+The young dog who was only a puppy a few minutes ago is now looking grown up.
+Right here, right now, Able is earning his rightful place in this family.
 He is earning the only title he will ever need – Alabama Farm Dog.
 Able is dodging in and out of the cow’s threatening range.
 All the while baying warnings and threats.
-Picking his spots, the shepherd dog occupies and distracts the larger animal.
+Picking his spots, the shepherd’s dog occupies and distracts the larger animal.
 Able is young, he is fit.
 He has resolve and focus.
-He was bred for this purpose; his ancestors were carefully selected for it.
-His breeding shines to the surface now, as he whittles the beast down.
+He was bred for this purpose; his ancestors were selected for it.
+His breeding shines to the surface now, as he whittles down the beast.
 He is wearing her out.
-In between his strikes and parries, the Black and Tan English Shepherds looks at his owner and meets his eye.
+Between his strikes and parries, the Black and Tan English Shepherds looks at his owner and meets his eye.

 “Run, man.
 Go now!”